dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 ### Starting the emulator from the command line

-If the emulator is not already running, you can start it from the command line (rather than from within Visual Studio for Mac) to view its output.
+If the emulator isn't already running, you can start it from the command line (rather than from within Visual Studio for Mac) to view its output.
 Typically, Android emulator AVD images are stored at the following location: _~/.android/avd_.

 You can launch the emulator with an AVD image from this location by passing in the folder name of the AVD.
 For example, this command launches an AVD named **Pixel_2_API_28**: